The Ultimate Playa del Carmen ADO Bus Guide for 2025

 However, the Playa del Carmen ADO also serves as a Riviera Maya transportation hub to reach other nearby destinations like Tulum, Cancun, Puerto Morelos, Bacalar, Holbox, Merida, and Valladolid.

-Travelista Tip: The ADO bus can also be taken from Playa del Carmen to some of the most popular Xcaret parks like Xcaret and Xel-Ha.
+Travelista Tip: The ADO bus can also be taken from Playa del Carmen to some of the most popular Xcaret parks like Xcaret and Xel-Ha, as well as the Tulum Ruins.

 What are the ADO buses like?